 ''It's a dream to be playing with Ronaldo,'' Silva said ahead of Portugal's Confederation Cup debut against Mexico on Sunday in Kazan. ''I've always imagined myself playing with him.
 I'm very happy to be playing alongside our captain.''

 Few players have succeeded alongside Ronaldo in Portugal's attack recently.
-Nani, Ricardo Quaresma and Eder were in the squad when Portugal won the European championship last year, with Eder scoring the extra-time winner in the final against host France, but none made it to Fernando Santos' squad for the Confederations Cup, the World Cup warm-up event.
+Eder was the striker when Portugal won the European championship, scoring the winner in the final against host France, but he didn't even make it to Fernando Santos' squad for the Confederations Cup, the World Cup warm-up event.

 In addition to being an idol, Ronaldo also serves as a mentor for the talented young forward.

 ''Cristiano talks to me and gives me advice,'' Silva said. ''He's been playing this game for several years, I'm just starting.
 I try to listen to him and he tries to help me as best he can.
 I think that we communicate well and we have a good understanding, and that leads to these good results.''

 Ronaldo scored twice and set up Silva's goal in the team's 3-0 win at Latvia in European World Cup qualifying last week, the team's last match before Sunday's Group A opener against Mexico at Kazan Arena.